Klipper3d/klipper/docs/Code_Overview.md

   *curtime*.
 * Print time.
-The print time is synchronized to the main micro-controller clock (the micro-controller defined in the "[mcu]" config section).
-It is a floating point number stored as seconds and is relative to when the main mcu was last restarted.
+The print time is synchronized to the main micro-controller clock (the micro-controller defined in the "[mcu]" config section or explicitly selected by the "mainsync" setting in the "[printer]" section).
+  The time is a floating point number stored as seconds and is relative to when the main mcu was last restarted.
 It is possible to convert from a "print time" to the main micro-controller's hardware clock by multiplying the print time by the mcu's statically